kgdacalosciascdo/agis-wireframe/docs/SYSTEM_FLOW.md

 escalation does not close the recommendation.
 CMS-7B provides the protected recommendation-scoped React list/detail workspace, immutable version views, evidence controls, acknowledgement, response, follow-up, and resolution presentation.
-Automatic creation, reminders, reporting, exports, AIS, and ARMIS remain deferred; controlled closure, dispositions, and reopening are covered by the later CMS-8 through CMS-10 flows.
+At the CMS-7B checkpoint, automatic creation, reminders, reporting, and exports were later phases.
+CMS-8 through CMS-12B now provide those capabilities; AIS remains unimplemented and ARMIS is a separate gated provider boundary.
-# CMS closure boundary
+## CMS closure boundary

 CMS now distinguishes `IMPLEMENTED`, `FOR_CLOSURE`, and `CLOSED`.
 Management completion, accepted progress, extension approval, escalation resolution, and validation drafts do not close a recommendation.
 An independent finalized `IMPLEMENTED` validation supports a Closure Request; an independent review assessment and CIAS Management Closure Decision are required for formal closure.